 Concept of waves is broad and there are several classifications.
 Wikipedia’s page about physical waves is quite good and includes animated images.

-Usually, when talking about gravitational waves as the origin of the gravity force –transmission of the tension in the longitudinal curvature of gravitational aether filaments in Global Physics– no one mentions which characteristics should have said waves, apart from transmitting or bearing the elastic potential energy of the virtual gravitational field.
+Usually, when talking about gravitational waves as the origin of the gravity force –transmission of the tension in the longitudinal curvature of Global Aether filaments in Global Physics– no one mentions which characteristics should have said waves, apart from transmitting or bearing the elastic potential energy of the virtual gravitational field.

 The most intriguing aspect to us is the speed of gravitational waves.
 However, first let us see their characteristics about following criteria.